epam/UUI/.github/ISSUE_TEMPLATE/bug-report.md

 What is the current behavior?

-To provide more details please include screenshots, animated GIFs, or minimal code snippets where appropriate.
+To provide more details please include screenshots, video, animated GIFs, or minimal code snippets where appropriate.

 ## Expected result